a-giorgi/MultipleIconChanger/README.md

 ## Usage Instructions

 1. Begin by specifying the target directory in the "Choose target directory..." text field.
 2. Define the desired icon file name in the "Icon file name" field.
-This will be the image used as icon and it must be contained inside every directory that will have the icon changed.
+This will be the image used as icon, and it must be contained inside every directory that will have the icon changed.
 3. Set the recursion level by entering a number in the corresponding text field.
     - A value of 0 will only change the icon of the target directory.
     - A value of 1 will change the icons of the subdirectories within the target directory.